tony-waters/tony-waters.github.io/_posts/2015-03-29-web-components-using-angular-part-2.md

 {% highlight html linenos %}
 <month-picker
 	multi="true"
 	month-selected-expression="someFunction(months)">
 </month-picker>
 {% endhighlight %}

 The month-picker component is set to multi-select mode, and whenever a month is selected, the function `someFunction` is called passing in an object representing the clicked month.

-Having outlined our requirements and considered the intricacies of directive scope, lets look at the directive code.
+Having outlined our requirements and considered the intricacies of directive scope, lets look at how we code the directive.

 ###Writing the directive